MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 #### DNS Private Resolver

-Consider the following guidance regarding the DNS Private Resolver in the Virtual WAN DNS extension.
+Consider the following guidance regarding the DNS Private Resolver in the virtual hub DNS extension.

 - There should be one DNS extension with one DNS Private Resolver per region.
 - The DNS Private Resolver only requires an inbound endpoint and no outbound endpoints for this scenario.
 This configuration allows you to forward traffic to the resolver.
 The private IP for the endpoint is what we configure for the custom dns service in the Azure Firewall policy (see figure 4).